 A Brief History

 The Department of Neuroscience was founded in 1974 to create a formal academic program for enhancing collaborative research and training in studies of a wide variety of nervous systems.
-Dr. Dominick P. Purpura, founding Chairman, also served as Director of the Rose F. Kennedy Center, a relationship that facilitated the growth and development of the Department within the Center.
+Dr. Dominick P. Purpura, founding chairperson, also served as Director of the Rose F. Kennedy Center, a relationship that facilitated the growth and development of the Department within the Center.
 Following Dr. Purpura's departure to Stanford as Dean, Dr. Michael V.L.
-Bennett assumed the Chairmanship and was succeeded by Dr. Joseph Arezzo as Interim Chair.
-In 1999, Dr. Donald Faber became Chairman of Neuroscience and Director of the Kennedy Center, thus ensuring a continuing growth of the Department within the Center, which over time has become a center for brain sciences.
-Presently, Dr. Kamran Khodakhah (who had served as Interim Chair since 2013) has assumed the role of Chairman, succeeding Dr. Faber.
+Bennett assumed the chairpersonship and was succeeded by Dr. Joseph Arezzo as Interim Chair.
+In 1999, Dr. Donald Faber became chairperson of Neuroscience and Director of the Kennedy Center, thus ensuring a continuing growth of the Department within the Center, which over time has become a center for brain sciences.
+Presently, Dr. Kamran Khodakhah (who had served as Interim Chair since 2013) has assumed the role of chairperson, succeeding Dr. Faber.
 Under Dr. Khodakhah’s leadership, The Brain Science Initiative will further strengthen the commitment to brain research excellence at Einstein and Montefiore.